tomarra/laptopsetup/README.md

   - Launch and setup email accounts
 - Notion
   - Launch and login
-- Pi-hole Remote
-  - Setup and point to Synology
 - Safari
   - Turn off all Autofill
 - Slack
   - Launch and login to workspaces
 - Spotify
   - Turn off launch at login
-- Timely
-  - Log in
 - Todoist
   - Login and allow notifications
 - Tower